mattrmaydew/bcore/README.md

        this.tag = "";
     },

-You can add and delete tags for each product.
+Just messing around in my free time.
 I hope you like this!